Adie syndrome consists of a classic triad of:

 - an Adie pupil: tonically dilated and responds poorly or not at all to light

-It is thought to result from damage to the ciliary ganglion by viral or bacterial infection.
+It is thought to result from damage to the ciliary ganglion and the dorsal root ganglion by viral or bacterial infection.

 - NINDS Holmes-Adie syndrome Information Page http://www.ninds.nih.gov/disorders/holmes_adie/holmes_adie.htm